-When a closure notice is issued, an application must be made to a magistrates' court for a closure order.
-Unless the closure notice is cancelled, the court must hear the application within 48 hours and can make an order prohibiting access to the premises or part of the premises for up to three months.
+An application must be made to a magistrates' court for a closure order.
+Unless the closure notice is cancelled, the court must hear the application within 48 hours and can issue a closure order prohibiting access to premises, part of the premises, or land for up to three months.

-5.1 Police Community Support Officers (PCSOs)
+7.1 Police Community Support Officers (PCSOs)

-PCSOs are employed by the police and focus on lower-level crime, disorder and anti-social behaviour.
+PCSOs are employed by the police and focus on lower-level crime, disorder, and anti-social behaviour.
 They are uniformed and spend most of their time on patrol in communities.

 Approach them if you have questions or concerns about anti-social behaviour.
-They have a range of powers, for example they can issue fixed-penalty tickets and confiscate alcohol consumed in public places.
+They have a range of standard powers, for example they can issue fixed-penalty tickets and confiscate alcohol consumed in public places and may also have locally determined powers.

-6 What landlords can do
+8 What landlords can do

 All landlords can take action against anti-social behaviour but social landlords, such as local authorities and housing associations, are more likely to act and have more powers.

 Social landlords can apply for injunctions, although non-local authority landlords, such as housing associations, can only apply if the behaviour directly or indirectly relates to, or affects the management of, their housing.

-If an injunction is made, the landlord can apply for a warrant for the perpetrator's arrest if they think a provision has been breached.
+If an injunction is made, the landlord can apply for a warrant for the perpetrator's arrest, or a committal proceeding, if they think a provision has been breached.

 The court has the power to grant an injunction excluding an adult perpetrator from their home if it is made on the application of a local authority or the social landlord that manages that property.
-Only a local authority landlord can ask the prosecution to apply for a CBO in criminal proceedings.
+A local authority landlord can ask the prosecution to apply for a CBO in criminal proceedings.

-In any case, it is for the landlord to decide how best to use its powers and what action to take.
-If you are a social tenant, ask your housing officer for help with housing-related anti-social behaviour.
+It is for the landlord to decide how best to use its powers and what action to take.
+If you are a social housing tenant, ask your housing officer for help with housing-related anti-social behaviour.
 If you are not a social tenant but the perpetrator is, you can contact their housing officer, tell them about the problems you are experiencing and ask for their help.

-A housing officer should investigate the alleged anti-social behaviour before deciding on appropriate action.
+A housing officer should investigate the alleged antisocial behaviour before deciding on appropriate action.
 This may involve contacting the person you have complained about.
-If the alleged perpetrator is vulnerable, for example because of a mental health problem, the housing officer may involve other agencies such as social services.
+If the alleged perpetrator is vulnerable, for example due to a mental health problem, they may involve other agencies such as social or mental health services.

 All social landlords must publish policies and procedures for dealing with anti-social behaviour under the Anti-social Behaviour Act 2003.
-You can inspect a copy of these at reasonable times of day and request a copy for a reasonable fee.
-You can request a summary free of charge.
+You can inspect a copy of these and request a copy for a reasonable fee, or a summary free of charge.